-If a promoter no longer requires a permit which they have been granted, they should use the cancellation notice containing the relevant permit number (see the current Technical Specification for EToN for more details).
+If a promoter no longer requires a permit which they have been granted, they should use the cancellation notice containing the relevant permit number.
 There is no fee for a permit cancellation.

 An activity promoter will be committing an offence if the activity continues after cancelling a permit.